ohmevents/zenroulette/README.md

 ## Contributing

-We welcome contributions to improve Zen Roulette Assistant.
+We welcome contributions to improve ZenRoulette Assistant.
 Please follow these steps:

 1. Fork this repository.
 2. Create a feature branch: